 If your hostess is an avid entertainer, then she probably goes out of the way to keep her home clean and nice for having guests over.
 So a nice batch of specialty soaps would be right up her ally and keep her bathroom smelling great.

-Again, making her home welcoming and relaxing is what your hostess probably wants for her guests, so a nicely scented candle would be a great addition to her home decor.
+Again, making her home welcoming and relaxing is what your hostess probably wants for her guests, so a nicely scented candle like this one would be a great addition to her home decor.
 Just make sure the scent is light and not too obnoxious.
 Think laundry, fresh air, lavender.

 14// Mortar and Pestle

 Does your hostess like to make guacamole?
 Crush her own spices?
 Mix marinades?
 Then a mortar and pestle may be the perfectly unique and inexpensive hostess gift for her!

 This may be a great gift as long as you know your hostess fairly well.
 A personalized wine glass with her name or even something about being a great hostess would be a great inexpensive hostess gift.

 16// Sugar Scrub

 Maybe your party hostess has been stressed out and just wants to relax when this is all over.
 Bath bombs, or a nice sugar scrub like this one by Tree Hut will help her scrub away all the work she did preparing for the party.

-Stationary may be a thing of the past for some, but others love adding that personal touch to the things they do.
-A stack of unique stationary cards or even a cute “to-do” list with it’s own pen might be just right for your hostess.
+Sending cards may seem like a thing of the past, but many people still love adding that personal touch to someone’s birthday or other event.
+A pack of any occasion cards or even a cute “to-do” list with it’s own pen might be just right for your hostess.

 18// Personalized Koozies